About the Board of Education

 2020-21 BUDGET VOTE AND BOARD OF EDUCATION ELECTION

-When: May 19, 2020, 7 a.m.-9 p.m.
+When: To be determined, 7 a.m.-9 p.m.
 Voting sites include Middletown High School, Presidential Park Elementary School and Maple Hill Annex at Truman Moon.
 If you are unsure where you vote, please contact District Clerk Taryn Clark at (845) 326-1196.
 SEE WHERE YOU VOTE

 Absentee ballots: Applications available by calling (845) 326-1196.